TRAC Reports

 Abstract:

-The survey questionnaire is designed to elicit what residents in Washington are willing to pay for ameliorating non-point source pollution.
+The survey questionnaire was designed for use by WSDOT to elicit what residents in Washington state are willing to pay for ameliorating non-point source pollution.
 This valuation survey will provide a dollar value that individuals or households are willing to pay to improve non-point source pollution in Washington.
-There ae many sources of non-point pollution so this value will have to be adjusted to reflect the Department of Transportation contribution to reducing non-point source pollution using published data.
+There are many sources of non-point pollution so this value will have to be adjusted to reflect the Department of Transportation\'s contribution to reducing non-point source pollution using published data.

 Authors: